 3. Will the Agile Scrum Method actually work for your industry?

-The first thing that we do when we start working on an Agile approach is gauge if it’s necessary at all.
-Even though Agile Scrum method is used by a number of industries globally, it is not fit for all the industry types.
+One of the rules of the agile scrum that we adhere to before even we start working on an Agile approach is gauge if it’s necessary at all.
+Even though Agile Scrum framework is used by a number of industries globally, it is not fit for all the industry types.

 The development method works best for small size teams who handle projects with unknown solutions, varying deliverables, and constant interaction with the end users or clients, which makes it ideal for projects that deal in marketing, software development, supply chain silos, or strategic planning.